Our Intake and Booking Process

 Why we ask you to complete the intake and send documentation ahead of the first session

+To make the most of your very first session, your clinician invests time beforehand preparing for you.
+They will typically set aside preparation time in the days leading up to your appointment — sometimes up to a week in advance, depending on their schedule.
 When clinicians already have background information, less time is needed in-session for administrative details.
-That means more time for you to talk about your concerns, clarify your goals, and begin planning your therapeutic path. -
+That means more time for you to talk about your concerns, clarify your goals, and begin planning your therapeutic path.

-Informed matching and planning
+2. Informed clinical planning

-The intake materials provide insight into your history, symptoms, and priorities — helping your assigned clinician to orient themselves to your situation even before you meet, and to think ahead about what might be most helpful early on. -
+The intake materials provide insight into your history, symptoms, and priorities — helping your assigned clinician to orient themselves to your situation even before you meet, and to think ahead about what might be most helpful early on.

-Continuity of care in complex cases
+4. Continuity of care in complex cases

-If you have been referred by another professional, or have prior assessments or reports, these documents help us safely integrate your care, avoid duplication, and understand your profile more holistically. -
+If you have been referred by another professional, or have prior assessments or reports, these documents help us safely integrate your care, avoid duplication, and understand your profile more holistically.

-Reduced stress and smoother start
+5. Reduced stress and a smoother start

 Being prepared ahead of time means less to do on the day.
 You won’t need to fill in long forms during your session; instead, you can begin more quickly and comfortably with what matters most: your story, your goals, and developing a direction forward.